shinkabb/mybb-moon-redux/README.md

-# News
+# Moon Phase

-Call out important threads with a terse headline and description.
+Provides moon phase data for use in index templates.

 ## Installation

 Download the [latest release](https://github.com/shinkabb/mybb-moon-redux/releases) and unzip in the root of your MyBB installation.

-# Moon Phase
-Provides moon phase data for use in index templates.

 ## Usage
 | Variable               | Description                       | Example         |